 Fast, effortless and 100% online.

-It makes more sense to claim every business expense if your total expenses are over £1,000 per tax year.
-Similar to what we mentioned above, if you claim expenses, you won’t be able to claim the Trading Allowance.
+If your total expenses are over £1,000 per tax year, it’ll probably make more sense to claim business expenses to cover your business costs.
+If you claim business expenses, you won’t be able to claim the Trading Allowance.

 |Type of expense||Can I claim it?||How much can I claim?|